A New Approach to GraphMaps, a System Browsing Large Graphs as Interactive Maps: Introduction

 Our algorithm, in addition to creating a good drawing of each $G_i$, attempts to construct these drawings in a way that a switch from $G_i$ to $G_{i+1}$ does not cause a large change on the screen.
 We try to keep the amount of new appearing details relatively small and also try to keep the edge geometry stable.
-We created a \href{https://www.youtube.com/watch?v=vWaomeSDyTE}{video}~\footnote{\href{https://www.youtube.com/watch?v=vWaomeSDyTE}{https://www.youtube.com/watch?v=vWaomeSDyTE}} to demonstrate the new version of GraphMaps.
-The GraphMaps system used to develop this video does not integrate the node assignment technique described in Section~\ref{sec:smooth}.

-\subsubsection{Related Work}
+\subsection{Related Work}

-A large number of graph visualization tools and techniques \cite{Centrifuge,Cytoscape,Gephi,Graphviz} have been developed over the past few decades due to a growing interest in exploring network data.
-Many of these tools provide a rich interaction set, and are very useful to visualize moderate size graphs.
-On the contrary, only a few tools support large graphs, e.g., graphs having several thousands of nodes and edges.
-One obvious reason for that is that the naive approach to rendering does not work any more.
-After rendering all the entities at once, it becomes very difficult to interact with the visualization.

-A good visualization requires the nodes to be placed in some meaningful places, e.g., sometimes nodes with similar properties are placed close to each other, whereas the nodes that are dissimilar are placed far away.
+A large number of graph visualization tools, e.g., Centrifuge, Cytoscape, Gephi, Graphviz, Biolayout3d, have been developed over the past few decades due to a growing interest in exploring network data.
+A good visualization requires the careful placement of nodes, e.g., sometimes nodes with similar properties are placed close to each other, whereas the nodes that are dissimilar are placed far away.
 Force directed approaches, multi-dimensional scaling and stochastic neighbor embedding are some common techniques to generate the node positions~\cite{Hu,KlimentaB12,MaatenH08}.
-Techniques that try to make the visualization readable by drawing the edges carefully include various types of edge bundling~\cite{GansnerHNS11,LambertBA10,PupyrevNBH11} and edge routing techniques~\cite{DobkinGKN97,HoltenW09,DwyerN09}.
+Techniques that try to make the visualization readable by drawing the edges carefully consider various types of edge bundling~\cite{DBLP:journals/tvcg/ErsoyHPCT11,GansnerHNS11,LambertBA10,PupyrevNBH11} and edge routing techniques~\cite{DobkinGKN97,HoltenW09,DwyerN09}.
 Informally, the edge bundling technique groups the edges that are travelling towards a common direction, and routes these edges through some narrow tunnel.
-Figure~\ref{fig:introduction}(e) shows how edge bundling could be used to enhance the clarity of the visualization of Figure~\ref{fig:introduction}(a).
+Figure~\ref{fig:introduction}(e) illustrates an example of edge bundling.
+Other forms of clutter reduction approaches include node aggregation~\cite{DBLP:conf/chi/Wattenberg06,DBLP:conf/chi/DunneS13,DBLP:journals/tvcg/ZinsmaierBDS12}, topology compression~\cite{DBLP:conf/bigdataconf/ShiLSCL13,DBLP:journals/jgaa/BrunelGKRW14}, and sampling algorithms~\cite{DBLP:conf/globecom/GaoHL15}.